elivz/FrontendStarterKit/README.md

 ### Scripts

 Javascript files will be compiled from the `src/js` folder.
 Any ES6 features will be transcoded to their ES5 equivalent.
-Files saved in the `libs` sub-folder will be placed first in the final file - these should be reusable plugins and libraries.

-Files in the `src/js/header` folder will be loaded in the head of the document.
+Use ES2015-style module imports.

 ### SVGs